O STAR-CROSSED LOVERS, O HAPPY DAGGER, O, BY MARGOT DOUAIHY

 Now we’re Juliet, stabbing our heart with the dagger.
 In & O—how deep it slides.

-Margot Douaihy, PhD, is the author of Scranton Lace, a Lambda finalist, and Girls Like You, both published by Clemson University Press.
+Margot Douaihy, PhD, is the author of Scranton Lace and Girls Like You, both published by Clemson University Press.
 Her true-crime poetry project, Bandit Queen: The Runaway Story of Belle Starr, will be published in 2021.
 Douaihy's work has been featured in PBS NewsHour, Colorado Review, and North American Review, among others.